Severe Weather Statement issued for Fergus, Judith Basin by NWS - NewsBreak

-Effective: 2022-07-08 23:41:00 MDT Expires: 2022-07-09 00:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Fergus A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM MDT FOR EAST CENTRAL FERGUS COUNTY At 1141 PM MDT, a severe thunderstorm was located 12 miles east of Roy, or 26 miles northwest of Winnett, moving northeast at 45 mph.
-HAZARD...Quarter size hail.
+Effective: 2022-07-08 23:30:00 MDT Expires: 2022-07-09 00:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Fergus The National Weather Service in Great Falls has issued a * Severe Thunderstorm Warning for East central Fergus County in central Montana * Until 1215 AM MDT. * At 1130 PM MDT, a severe thunderstorm was located 7 miles southeast of Roy, or 29 miles northwest of Winnett, moving northeast at 45 mph.
+HAZARD...Half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected.
-Locations impacted include Valentine.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH
+IMPACT...Damage to vehicles is expected. * Locations impacted include Valentine.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH

 Comments / 0